MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Utility/Select-String.md

 `Select-String` uses regular expression matching, but it can also perform a match that searches the input for the text that you specify.

-`Select-String` can display all of the text matches or stop after the first match in each input file. `Select-String` can be used to display all text that does not match the specified pattern.
-You can also specify that `Select-String` should expect a particular character encoding, such as when you are searching files of Unicode text.
+`Select-String` can display all the text matches or stop after the first match in each input file. `Select-String` can be used to display all text that does not match the specified pattern.

+You can also specify that `Select-String` should expect a particular character encoding, such as when you are searching files of Unicode text. `Select-String` uses the byte-order-mark (BOM) to detect the encoding format of the file.
+If the file has no BOM, it assumes the encoding is UTF8.

 ## EXAMPLES